Monday, 27 June 2022 | 5 min read

-All of this technology innovation draws on the power of the internet, meaning that schools have found that they need to invest in upgrading the quality and speeds of internet that they can deliver.
+All of this technology innovation draws on the power of the internet.
+To be able to provide the best opportunities and experiences for students, schools are finding that they need to invest in upgrading the quality and speeds of internet that they deliver.

-Schools now require a robust and efficient WiFi network and supporting infrastructure to ensure that the students can connect from anywhere, at any time.
+Schools now require a robust and efficient Wi-Fi network and supporting infrastructure to ensure that students can connect from anywhere, at any time.

 Furthermore, this infrastructure needs to be of enterprise standard.
 One of the risks of tying learning outcomes to technology is that if the technology fails it’s not always possible to simply fall back to using books and paper.

 Finally, schools need to invest in enterprise-standard internet security.
 The days of protecting a website with a basic firewall are long gone.
 Now, schools need to protect databases of sensitive student records from both outside attacks, and from the computers that students are using every day.
 This is a demanding IT security task.

 Taking the internet and IT infrastructure seriously has never been more important for schools than it is today.
 The future only holds more technological advancements and opportunities for schools to save money, become more efficient, and provide better resources.
 What underpins a school’s access to these advancements is scalable, fast, and reliable enterprise-grade internet connectivity.

 Aussie Broadband is a proud supplier of enterprise-grade solutions to educational institutions in Australia.